Iceland’s strangest food possibly isn’t any stranger than other countries’ food. But it’s still strange!

 Hákarl – Fermented Shark

 Of course, the fermented shark is on the list.
 No list of strange Icelandic food would be complete without this food item.

 The shark in question is a Greenland shark cured with a particular fermentation process and hung to dry for four to five months.
 It has a strong ammonia smell and a fishy taste.

 There’s a good reason for that ammonia smell – sharks don’t pee.
 So, when hunted, it is poisonous to eat.
 To be able to eat it, the shark has to be buried for 6-12 weeks, depending on the season, to ferment it.
-Then it is cut into strips and hung for four to five months because it still isn’t safe to eat.
+Then it is cut into strips and hung for four to five months because it is still unsafe to eat.
 It makes us wonder how many people got sick before realizing they had to ferment the shark for months before it was safe to eat.

-This is a super acquired taste.
+This is a super-acquired taste.
 It is traditionally eaten with a shot of Brennivín.
 It should be noted the smell is much worse than the taste, and many do consider the shark to be a delicacy.